awaregroup/IIALab/labs/Lab04.md

 ### 1.2 - Verify Deployment on IoT Edge Device
 The module deployment is instant, however, changes to the device can take around 5-7 minutes to take effect.
 This means it can take a while for the new container to be loaded.
 The following commands can be used to check the status of the SimulatedTemperatureSensor container:

 1. Run the following PowerShell command to view the current modules.
-You should see three modules in total once the modules have been deployed to the device.
+You should see 3 modules in total once the modules have been deployed to the device.
 ```powershell
 iotedge list
 ```

-1. Validate the Azure IoT Edge runtime installation to ensure there are no errors, there will still be warnings.
+1. Next run validation of the Azure IoT Edge runtime installation to ensure there are no errors.
+Note that there will still be warnings that can be safely ignored.
 Continue within PowerShell and use the command:
 ```powershell
 iotedge check
 ```